Orepap/Clust3D/TMDC Parameters.md

 	“auto”:			It automatically selects and calculates every possible combination.

 *Tips*
-	Very high values (> 500000) can result in very high running times.
+• Very high values (> 500000) can result in very high running times.
 This depends on the user’s hardware and the number of neurons.
-	High values of this parameter while also using n_neurons = -1, can result in extremely high running times.
+• High values of this parameter while also using n_neurons = -1, can result in extremely high running times.
-	Higher values result in a higher chance that the algorithm will choose the optimal data points for neuron initialization (depending on the size of the 		dataset).
+• Higher values result in a higher chance that the algorithm will choose the optimal data points for neuron initialization (depending on the size of the dataset).

 *Advanced*
-Being able to select and calculate the dispersion of every possible combination of data points, means the exact same initialization for every time TMDC is used.
+• Being able to select and calculate the dispersion of every possible combination of data points, means the exact same initialization for every time TMDC is used.
 This eliminates the stochastic nature of neuron initialization and results in better consistency.
-The number of possible combinations without repetitions of a given dataset with s samples and n number of neurons is (_0^s)C_n   =  s!/((s-n)! n!)  .
+• The number of possible combinations without repetitions of a given dataset with s samples and n number of neurons is (_0^s)C_n   =  s!/((s-n)! n!).
   For a given dataset, if this number does not exceed the computational threshold, depending on the hardware (e.g., 500000), it is advised to use the “auto” parameter   value for the best consistency.

 ____________________________________________________________________________